oracle-livelabs/security/accessgovernance-admin/access-control/access-control.md

 3. Let’s build your approval workflow now.
 Click the “+” button and configure your approval workflow based on the following:

-    •	Which type of approval?: Beneficiary’s Manager
+    •	Which type of approval?: Identity Collection

+    •	Approval Identity Collection: IT Management

     •	For all other fields, leave as default

     •	Click Add